 The credit hour is the unit of measure used at McPherson College to signify the amount of work associated with successful completion of a course.
 An hour of academic credit is awarded contingent upon evidence of student achievement of prescribed learning outcomes of the course.
-McPherson College delivers courses in both face-to-face and blended formats in terms of varying length, as follows:

-- Fall and Spring semesters of 14 weeks

-- Graduate program terms of 7-8 weeks
+- Fall and Spring semesters of 14 weeks - Graduate program terms of 7-8 weeks

-- A January Interterm of 3 1⁄2 weeks

-For each hour of academic credit, a student should expect to spend 50 minutes per week in class over the course of a 14-week semester, 50 minutes per day over the course of a 14-day Interterm session, or 85 minutes per week for an eight-week term.
-In addition, for each hour of credit, students should expect to spend approximately two hours outside of class for class preparation and completion of assignments.
+At McPherson college, a credit hour requires a minimum of one hour (50 minutes) of classroom instruction per week over the course of a 14-week semester or 85 minutes per week for an eight-week term, or its equivalent.
+In addition, for each hour of credit, students should expect to spend approximately two to three hours outside of class per week for class preparation and completion of assignments.
 Regardless of the length of the term, the well-prepared, motivated student should expect to devote approximately 40 hours per term, in and out of class, for each hour of credit.